 Most TV’s are positioned on a wall near the middle of the motorhome, but it may be behind the seating, which makes it impossible for the kids to watch while driving.
 Otherwise, to keep the kids entertained while driving, ensure that you bring along a supply of books and games that they can play with while seated.
 Please note that in most cases, it is best to remove the table in the seating area because it can slide around during travel.
 So if your kids enjoy drawing, they may need something hard to lean their paper on.
 Or you could always try the old-fashioned games like “I Spy” if you get desperate!

 Where to sleep the kids at night is another common question.
 Lots of parents travel with portable cots or cribs, but sometimes they are too wide to fit down the aisle of a motorhome.
 If you are unsure whether a cot or crib would fit, you could read the list of the best cribs on the market on mommyhood101 and check the sizes on there.
 Some of the newer 6 Berth motorhomes can fit a standard-sized portacot in the aisle at the rear of the motorhome (where the bed would normally be set up).
 But if this is not an option, one solution is to make up one of the lower rear beds (without bedding) and place the portable cot on top of the bed boards.
-These beds sit about 40 centimetres off the floor but still take care with setting up the cot.
+These beds sit about 40 centimetres off the floor but still take care of setting up the cot.
 In personal experience, the baby had a harder time than usual when getting down to sleep, the next time we tried this we also incorporated some of the same nursery wall decals as she had in her bedroom at home, this soon eased her a little and it was much easier to get her off to sleep the next night.